 Art heals: Ideas for self-medicating with art

 This is a no-brainer.
-Books are a poor person’s travel guide that can take you on a journey of your heart’s wildest desires.
-You can fall in love, travel to an exotic place, feel overwhelmed with adoration for a person, find inspiration to be the best you can be, and so on simply by reading novels, non-fiction books, peer-reviewed journals, blog articles, etc.
+Books are a poor person’s travel guide that can take us on a journey of our heart’s wildest desires.
+You can fall in love, travel to an exotic place, feel overwhelmed with adoration for a person, find inspiration to be the best you can be, and so on simply by reading books.
+Novels, non-fiction books, peer-reviewed journals, blog articles, you name it.

 Reading is the easiest, and perhaps the simplest way, to treat our boredom, anxiousness or restlessness by getting lost in a story.
 Of course, do your soul justice and abandon books you don’t enjoy, it’s a waste of life.

-Similar to reading, watching documentaries and films that resonate with your dreams and passion can be a great way to experience the wonders of life.
-My current obsession is the off-the-grid lifestyle movement has led me to live vicariously through documentaries and short videos online.
-I recently watched Expedition Happiness and Pedal the World, and my soul continues to yearn.
+Similar to reading, watching documentaries and films that resonate with you can be a great way to experience the wonders of life.
+My current obsession is the off-the-grid lifestyle movement.
+So far, I have been living vicariously through documentaries, such as Expedition Happiness and Pedal the World on Netflix, and the van life movement on YouTube, as my soul continues to yearn.

-Another favorite documentary I love watching when I need a little pick-me-up is Anthony Bourdain’s Parts Unknown, an absolutely marvelous series and a wonderful way to experiences all types of cultures and cuisines around the world from the comfort of your couch.
-Or bed.
+Another favourite documentary I love watching when I need a little pick-me-up is Anthony Bourdain’s Parts Unknown, an absolutely marvellous series.
+It is also a wonderful way to experiences all types of cultures and cuisines around the world from the comfort of your couch.
+Or bed!

 Also, an episode of The Office a day keeps the psychiatrist away.
 This is science.

-I recently wrote in detail about why keeping a daily journal is an amazing tool for self-exploration and emotional wellness.
-Any form of writing can serve as a form of self-therapy, as a way to make sense of our thoughts and feelings and discover our deepest desires.
+I recently wrote in detail about why keeping a journal is an amazing tool for self-exploration and emotional wellness.
+Any form of writing can serve as a form of self-therapy, and as a way of making sense of our emotions and feelings.

-Change the details to something fictional, and rant to your heart’s desire about whatever is giving you grievance in your life.
+Change real-life details to something fictional and rant to your heart’s desire about whatever is giving you grievance in your life.

 Sooooooo.
-I am so terrible at drawing and painting that my brain can never comprehend that if you mix different paint colors, you will have more color range to work with.
-Still, I find it a fun and relaxing endeavor.
+I am so terrible at drawing and painting that my brain can never comprehend that if you mix different paint colours, you will have more colour range to work with.
+Still, I find it a fun and relaxing endeavour.